javanile/yamlinc/README.md

 ```

 ## Create your scenario
-If you have custom schenario with YAML file please place an issues on the follow page
+If you have custom scenario with YAML file please place an issues on the follow page

 https://github.com/javanile/yamlinc/issues